Bonalu: Pothuraju

-According to mythology, Potharaju the brother of the Mother Goddess.
+According to mythology, Potharaju is the brother of Mahakali.
 His role is played in the procession by a well-built, bare-bodied man, wearing a small tightly draped red dhoti, bells on his ankles, and anointed with turmeric on his body and vermilion on his forehead.
 He dances to resounding drums in the procession.

 Potharaju always dances in front of the Palaharam Bandi, i.e., the procession.
 He is considered the initiator of the festivities and the protector of the community.
-He leads the female dancers who are under the spell of the Mother Goddess (known as shigam) to the temple, with lashing whips and emerald neem leaves (margosa) tied around their waists, accompanied by trumpets and drums.
+He leads the female dancers who are under the spell of Mahakali (known as shigam) to the temple, with lashing whips and emerald neem leaves (margosa) tied around their waists, accompanied by trumpets and drums.

-The Feast

-Bonalu is a festival of offering to the Mother Goddess, and families share the offering with family members and guests.
-A non-vegetarian family feast follows after the great offering.
-The meat used to prepare the meal is the meat of a goat or a rooster, that has been ceremonially slaughtered, and later partaken as a meal.
-Peasants take whatever food they can as a display of affection to the earth goddess and eat it later.
-Toddy (palm wine) workers also offer toddy which they tap for their livelihood.
-There is no special scriptural mandate on what has to be offered.
-As per tradition, offerings are made to the goddess which consists of toddy, along with fowls, sheep and goat.
-Animals killed for community meals are not considered sacrifices.
-There are no scriptural books that prescribe the peasant-tradition, that the Mother Goddess demands meat as an offering.
-The tradition of this peasant festival is similar to the Islamic Bakrid tradition, where a goat is slaughtered and consumed.
-Western and Brahmin literature confuses animals consumed in festival time for communal meals in peasant tradition with the sacrifices of Rig Vedic Brahmins, where animals were killed by fire priests, not for consumption but for ritual reasons.
-However, with the advent of modernization and government control over peasant traditions, people have been restricted to only use pumpkins, bottle gourds, coconuts and lemons.

-The festive environment is quite palpable in the locality celebrating the festival, with loud-speakers playing folk songs and such other songs in respect of the Mother Goddess, and the streets decorated with neem leaves.

 Rangam

 Rangam (or Performing the Oracle), is held the next morning of the festival.
 A woman standing atop of an earthen pot invokes Goddess Mahakali onto her and performs the custom.
 She foretells the year ahead for the devotees asking about the future.
 This takes place before the procession is started.
-The present oracle at Sri Ujjaini Mahakali Devasthanam and other major temples of Secunderabad is Kumari Erupula Swarnalatha, who is currently the 6th generation oracle.
-Previous oracles include Kumari's elder sister Kum, Swaroopa before her, her grandmother Bagamma and other ancestors including Jogamma and Poshamma.